diarmidmackenzie/instanced-mesh/README.md

 - For raycasting.
 Since raycasting works against invisible objects, when `memberMesh` is configured on an instanced mesh member, it can be raycasted against just like any other element.
 - For physics body configuration.
 Physics engines like [aframe-physics-system](https://github.com/c-frame/aframe-physics-system) and [physx](https://github.com/c-frame/physx) typically derive physics body shapes automatically from an entity's mesh.
 When using instancing, this same functionality can be made available by configuring `memberMesh` on an instanced mesh member.
+  - Note: this function is not yet working for PhysX, and has some caveats for Cannon.
+See [issue #15](https://github.com/diarmidmackenzie/instanced-mesh/issues/15) for details.

 [THREE.js InstancedMesh](https://threejs.org/docs/#api/en/objects/InstancedMesh) does support raycasting directly against the instanced mesh.
 That functionality is not used by this implementation for several reasons: